 To most casual tourists it seems a landscape in which nature is nearly completely compassionate: a land that’s very fertile which supports each family all year.
 You could say it’s similar to a Shangri-La typesetting, but it’s located here in Vietnam.

-The Best Hotel Places to Visit in Vietnam
+The 5 Best Places to Visit in Pu Luong Vietnam

 8. Ho Chi Minh City Places to Visit in Vietnam

 The city of Ho Chi Minh was once called Saigon.
 It’s Vietnam’s largest town.
 Plus it used to be its capital.
 In 1975 it fell to the Saigon fell to the north and got renamed.
 Some people still call it Saigon though, especially if they are talking about the city’s heartbeat.

 You can find just about anything in Hoi Chi Minh from temples to museums as well as places to go shopping and peaceful parks.
 Whatever you are interested in, you’ll likely discover something here you want to do.
 Go to the Saigon Skydeck and you’ll find an amazing 360-degree viewpoint of the town – particularly remarkable at night-time as the lights there below twinkle and shine.